Welcome to the Applied Microeconomics Cluster at the University of St Andrews

 Recent Publications and Working Papers

 - Leighton.
-M. and J. D. Speer (2024) “Family Background and College Major Choice: Evidence on Major Earnings Growth,” Education Finance and Policy, forthcoming.
+M. and J. D. Speer (2025) “Family Background and College Major Choice: Evidence on Major Earnings Growth,” Education Finance and Policy, 2025.

 - Escamilla-Guerrero, D. (2024) “All aboard!
 Railroad access and Mexico-US mass migration,” University of Oxford, Economic and Social History Working Paper 212, October.